-Seasoned account execs and new reps alike must grab the attention of hiring managers.
+Seasoned account execs and new reps alike must grab the attention of hiring managers with an eye-catching sales resume.
 Luckily, no matter what industry you wish to work in, organizations always need salespeople in some capacity.

 Before putting your sales resume together, clearly define the type of company you’d love to work for.
 Do you want to work with an enterprise company with a large sales organization, or join a startup as one of the first salespeople through the door?